 Data Cleansing

-Data cleansing involves deleting out-of-date, inaccurate, or incomplete information to increase the accuracy of data.
-Also referred to as data scrubbing and data cleaning, data cleansing relies on the careful analysis of datasets and data storage protocols to support the most accurate data possible.
+Data cleansing involves deleting out-of-date, inaccurate, or incomplete information to increase data accuracy.
+Also referred to as data scrubbing and data cleaning, data cleansing relies on carefully analyzing datasets and data storage protocols to support the most accurate data possible.

 The process might include parsing data to remove syntax errors, deleting record fragments, and correcting typos.
 It could also involve fixing duplication problems that result from merging multiple datasets.
-The ultimate goal of data cleansing is to ensure that any data you work with is as accurate as possible and meets the highest quality standard.
+The ultimate goal of data cleansing is to ensure that any data you work with is as accurate as possible and meets the highest standard of quality.

 Data Deduplication